ansible/ansible/docs/docsite/rst/presentations/ansible-testing.rst

 .. container:: handout

    * Again, lot of this is Matt
-   * Single repo; therefore versioned along side code); reall pain to write tests before
+   * Single repo; therefore versioned along side code); real pain to write tests before

 Improvements in 2.4
 ===================